RedHatInsights/insights-core/docs/ruletut_rule.rst

 .. code-block:: python
    :lineno-start: 4

-    if 'shared-library-1.0.0' not in shared[InstalledRpms]:
+    if 'shared-library-1.0.0' not in installed_rpms:
         return  # not installed, therefore not applicable

 The ``InstalledRpms`` parser defines a ``__contains__`` method that allows for simple searching of rpms by name.

 .. code-block:: python
    :lineno-start: 7

-    process_list = shared[Lsof].using('/usr/lib64/libshared.so.1')
+    process_list = lsof.using('/usr/lib64/libshared.so.1')

 The ``Lsof`` parser provides a ``using`` method that will return a list of pid numbers that have the given file open.